Moonbase: Zvezda

 The realization of the project depended on key parts of the N1-L3 program – the N-1 superheavy launcher, all 4 launches of which failed between 1969 and 1972.
-Zvezda moonbase was canceled with the rest of the Soviet human lunar programs.
+Zvezda moonbase was cancelled with the rest of the Soviet human lunar programs.
 All crewed Soviet lunar programs, including a Zvezda moonbase, had been classified as top secret and were only published in the glasnost epoch since 1990.